 This page provides information on the UVW Randomizer Map.

-The VRayUVWRandomizer map allows applying random offset, rotation and scale to textures, assigned to single object with different Face IDs or different objects.
+The VRayUVWRandomizer map allows applying random offset, rotation and scale to textures, assigned to a single object with different Face IDs or different objects.
 It can be used as a mapping source for VRayBitmap and VRayTriplanarTex texture nodes only.

 In the image shown here, Randomize had its type set to By object ID.